-The next section we are doing to declare is the Resources section.
-Every template needs to at least define one resource.
+The following section we are to declare is the Resources section.
+Every template needs at least define one resource.

 Resources: S3Bucket: DeletionPolicy: Retain Type: 'AWS::S3::Bucket' Description: Creating Amazon S3 bucket from CloudFormation Properties: AccessControl: Private PublicAccessBlockConfiguration: BlockPublicAcls: true BlockPublicPolicy: true IgnorePublicAcls: true RestrictPublicBuckets: true BucketEncryption: ServerSideEncryptionConfiguration: - ServerSideEncryptionByDefault: SSEAlgorithm: AES256 VersioningConfiguration: Status: Enabled

-We have defined what resource we want to be created and some of the properties that we want to have with that resource.
-For this S3 Bucket we have enabled:
+We have defined what resource we want created and some properties we want to have with that resource.
+For this S3 Bucket, we have enabled the following:

 - Versioning: this enables multiple versions of all the objects in the bucket to protect against accidental deletion.

 - Encryption: enabling this ensures that all objects are encrypted when stored within the bucket.